nandi95/vue-toastify/README.md

 - Add touch swipe gestures

-- Move the progress animation to use purely css

-- Re-write in TypeScript and use the vue core's `validateProps()`
+- Re-write in TypeScript and use the vue core's `validateProps()`, rewrite for vue 3

-- Styles customizable
+- Make styles customizable

 **Contribution**
 -